pieroproietti/penguins-eggs/README.md

  npm i
 ```

-You can launch egg, in developer mode,
+You can launch egg, in developer mode, for example:

  ```sudo npm  start spawn```